 - 1 jalapeño chile pepper, seeded and minced

-- 1 large handful fresh cilantro, leaves and stems, finely chopped (great flavor in the stems), about 1/2 cup chopped
+- 1/2 bunch fresh cilantro, leaves and stems, finely chopped (great flavor in the stems!), about 1/2 cup

 Place on the hot side of the grill.
 Grill the steak for a few minutes only, until well seared on one side (the browning and the searing makes for great flavor), then turn the steak over and sear on the other side.

 Test with a meat thermometer into the thickest part of the steak, or use your fingers (see The Finger Test to Check the Doneness of Meat).
-Pull the meat off the grill at 125°F to 130°F for rare, 140°F medium rare, 150°F for medium.
+Pull the meat off the grill at 115°F to 120°F for rare, 125°F medium rare, 140°F for medium.
 The meat will continue to cook in its residual heat.

-(Optional) Serve with warm tortillas (flour or corn).
-Warm the tortillas for 30 seconds on each side in a dry skillet or on the grill, until toasty and pliable.
+7 (Optional) Serve with grill toasted tortillas: Warm the tortillas (corn or flour) for 30 seconds on each side in a dry skillet or on the grill, until toasty and pliable.
 Alternatively, you can warm tortillas in a microwave: heating just one or two at a time, place tortillas on a paper towel and microwave them for 15 to 20 seconds each on high.